chunwei-07/virtual-financial-analyst/README.md

 ## Project Overview

 This project is an AI-powered agent designed to analyse PDF financial reports.
-It leverages Large Language Models (LLMs) via the Gemini API, the LangChain framework for agentic capabilities, and PyMuPDF for text extraction.
-The agent can understand the content of a financial report, answer user queries, generate summaries, detect revenue trends, and highlight key financial metrics in a conversational manner.
+It leverages Large Language Models (LLMs) via the Gemini API, the multimodality capability of Gemini-2.0-Flash, and the LangChain framework for agentic capabilities.
+The agent can understand the content of a financial report (including graphs, images, diagrams, tables etc.), answer user queries, generate summaries, detect revenue trends, and highlight key financial metrics in a conversational manner.

 ### 🛑 This is a personal project and not open for contributions.
 Feel free to explore, fork, or reuse with credit, but please do not submit pull requests.